r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 I was scared, yes, but more than that,I was proud...and, deep down, lonely.

 **Narration:**
-I thought that, even if we won this battle, I would never again get to spend time with {(M) him /(F) her}.
+I thought that, even if we won this battle, I would never again get to spend time with [♂ him /♀ her].
 I couldn't help but be a bit sad about that.

 **Narration:**
 But that's not true anymore.
 Now, all my pride is gone, along with any sense of what the right thing to do is.